School streets

 Residents on the street affected display a valid permit in their vehicle to allow them to drive through a zone during the restricted times.
 Wiltshire Police have powers to enforce the restrictions so anyone caught driving through a restricted zone whilst the restriction is in force, without a valid permit or exemption, can be issued with a Fixed Penalty Notice.

-Impact on those using the trial street
+Impact on those using the school street

 We have worked to ensure this has a positive impact on local residents, parents and commuters.

-Parents and carers of School Street
+Parents and carers of school street

 The street outside the school with a School Street is restricted to traffic during specified times at the beginning and end of the school day.
 Only vehicles with a special permit will be permitted access.